 This will generate an html summary that will allow you to browse through the coverage along the directory heirarchy of your source on a file by file basis.

-#1 Updated by Anirudh Manoj over 1 year ago

-I've added a commit -

-current — This will generate an html summary that will allow you to browse through the coverage along the directory heirarchy of your source on a file by file basis.

-#1 Updated by Anirudh Manoj over 1 year ago
+#1 Updated by Anirudh Manoj almost 2 years ago

 I've added a commit -